-Before you chuck your hormonal birth control and decide to rely on condoms or abstinence to prevent pregnancy, though, read on.
+Before you chuck your hormonal birth control and decide to rely on condoms or abstinence to prevent pregnancy, read on.
 There are ways you can reduce the side effects of hormone-based birth control.

 The convenience of online ordering will also help you stick with a particular method.
 Consistency may be the hobgoblin of little minds, but at least that little mind won’t be attached to a newborn!